This post discusses comprehensive tutorials on Variables in DOS programming.

 • Command-line arguments

-variables are used to hold the values and strings.
+Variables are used to hold values and strings.
 We can declare variables in batch programming using the SET keyword.

 set [options] variable=value

-• left side of = is treated as a variable and the right side of = is a value.
+• The left side of = is treated as a variable, and the right side of = is a value.

-• value is a value stored and assigned to the variable
+• value is the value stored and assigned to the variable.

 • Without options, variables are inferred as strings by default.